taylor-ka/TicTacToe/README.md

 # TicTacToe
 Create an unbeatable (?!?) tic-tac-toe bot using Java!
 We’ll learn about basic AI by implementing the minimax algorithm (also used to create chess bots!) and build a playable GUI!

+## Goals
+- Give students a taste of AI!
+Demonstrate that 143 has really given them all the fundamental programming concept they need.
+- Build something fun to show to friends and family.
+Even though Swing is ugly, this means that students don't need to install any thing new, which should make set up for this project much easier!

 ## General lesson plan
 1. Get familiar with Board class and reading Javadoc.
 Reminder of canWin method from lecture, introduce minimax algorithm -- recursive backtracking!
 Show that 143 concepts apply to cool algorithms!
 Implement TicTacToeBot interface.
 2. Review/finish minimax and talk about extensions like alpha-beta, etc. Talk about Model and View/Controller design pattern.
 Introduction to Swing, start building GUI.